-We like a good cocktail…and I’m thinking of adding a new section to the site with our favourites.
+We like a good cocktail…and at Christmas time it’s Mulled Wine all the way.
 I know it’s not really an allergy issue…but it might be fun.
 I need to dig out my Dad’s Vodka Martini recipe in the new year.

-In the meantime, here is our Mulled Wine recipe.
-I do think that making a syrup with sugar as the first step is important (rather than just dumping everything in together and heating.
+I do think that making a syrup with sugar as the first step is important (rather than just dumping everything in together and heating).
 Adding the spices to the syrup gives the flavours a bit of time to develop.
 Remember – don’t let the Mulled Wine boil – a gentle simmer is all your after.
 I tend to turn the heat off in between rounds as it were, and reheat gently before refilling the glasses.

 One gentle reminder – the Triple Sec means this Mulled Wine has a bit of a punch to it.

 We tend to have snacks with our mulled wine – you can go savoury with pigs in blankets if you like, or if you’re in the mood for shortbread we’ve lots of recipes to tempt you!

 - 150 ml Water

 - 1 Bottle Robust Red Wine A light Red really doesn't deliver on flavour for Mulled Wine